Overview

 Engagement

 Study abroad programs are highly encouraged for French students, and they range from weekend trips to year-long exchanges.
-A direct student exchange program to Lille, France, is offered, along with an annual French Club trip to Winnipeg, Canada, for Voyageur music festival, which celebrates the history of French traders in Canada.
+A direct student exchange program to Lille, France, is offered, along with an annual French club trip to Winnipeg, Canada, for the Festival du Voyageur, which celebrates the history of French traders in Canada.
 These are real world opportunities for you to practice French—and learn more about North American history.
 Post-graduate travel opportunities, such as the Teaching Assistant Program in France or Fulbright, may also be an option.

 "I originally joined the French club because I wanted to practice my French speaking skills.
-But I kept coming back and became more involved because I liked the people." - Lexus Laudert '25
+But I kept coming back and became more involved because I liked the people.
+It has made classes easier because I was able to become friends with my classmates through the club.
+No matter your level of experience, you are welcomed in the French club.
+It has also been really fun being able to share French language and culture with the community." - Lexus Laudert '25

 The Barber Lectures in Literature are made possible by a gift to UMN Morris from Laird H. Barber and the late Dorothy Klein Barber, both of whom had long and distinguished careers as English faculty at UMN Morris.
 The endowed lecture series began in 1999 and is shared, in alternate years, between the English and the foreign languages and literatures (German studies, French, Spanish) disciplines.
 The intention of the Barber Lecture Series is to provide a stimulating forum for delving into the multiplicity of issues which confront and enrich literary studies in many areas of the world.